Julia-Wagner/tails-and-treats/README.md

 ### **Congratulations modal**

 When the user reaches the exit of the maze, the game is stopped.
 A modal appears showing the number of treats the user collected and the time spent playing.
 Above the text, the selected dog character is shown with a dog bowl.
 The bowl is filled to different levels, depending on the number of treats the user collected.
 If the user collected no treats, the bowl is empty.

+If sound effects are turned on, there is an audio of a dog eating playing.

 ![Congratulations modal bowl empty](docs/screenshots/congratulations_empty.png)